-Once you are on Disney property, you can use the Disney transportation system for free!
+One of the best Disney on a budget tips and convenience friendly aspects of staying on Disney property is that once you are on Disney property, you can use the Disney transportation system for free!
 A set number of buses will transport guests to and from their hotel, Disney Springs, theme parks, and water parks.
 An average wait at the bus stops is about 15-20 minutes, which I find to be reasonable.
 Some resorts and parks offer transportation through the Disney Monorail.

 Rent A Car

 If you don’t want to use Disney transportation, or are staying off-site and prefer to forgo their shuttle service, renting a car is an option.
 But try not to rent from a company on Disney property, if possible as the rates will be higher.

 The cheapest place I found to rent a car is at the Orlando International Airport.
 They have the lowest rates that I have seen in the area.
 If you do rent a car and stay on Disney property, keep in mind that parking at the theme parks is free, so that’s a nice little budget friendly perk included in the price of your stay!

 Let’s just call a spade and spade – traveling expenses can be costly.
 While it may be quicker and more convenient to fly into Orlando for vacation, it may not be as budget friendly.
 If flying isn’t in the cards for you do to your budget, driving may be your best option.